josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 is raising funds on behalf of the IETF, it is sub-contractor; this needs to be clearly communicated.

 Participants offered up some perspective as current and past IETF sponsors through their own organization.
-One Global Host considers it unusual to fund the IETF through a third party (ISOC), and is left guessing as to when the IETF might receive the money they contribute, and, finally, if this indirect structure makes sense.
-The structure makes it difficult to contribute to the IETF endowment (AJM: How?
-Ask Livingood for particulars).
-Maybe some different level of financial and administrative separation would be helpful.
+One Global Host noted that they consider it unusual to fund the IETF through a third party (ISOC).
+This can raise approval and audit questions inside the sponsor company, and the sponsor is left guessing as to when the IETF might receive the money they contribute.
+Finally, this sponsor wondered if this indirect structure makes sense in the future or if can be made direct.
+The structure also makes it difficult to contribute to the IETF endowment for the same issues and because there is no independent organization managing and reporting on the IETF endowment.
+Thus, perhaps a different level of financial and administrative separation from ISOC would be helpful for fundraising in the future, both for supporting the IETF generally and for the endowment.

 Some commentors talked about what kinds of support were easier to secure from their organizations.
 An IETF participant may be more